fmoncomble/press-corpus-scraper/docs/README_EN.md

 ### Known issues and limitations
 - **French sites:** even with an active subscription, the extension does not have access to the full text of paywalled articles (the cookie is not accepted by the remote server).
 Only free-access articles are therefore retrieved, the others being listed as links.
+- **Europresse**
-- **Europresse** handles article metadata rather randomly, with no dedicated HTML elements, which can lead to some inconsistency in the way they are rendered in downloaded files (subheads where author name should belong, etc.).
+    - handles article metadata rather randomly, with no dedicated HTML elements, which can lead to some inconsistency in the way they are rendered in downloaded files (subheads where author name should belong, etc.).
 This is not a limitation of the add-on but of Europresse!
+    - only allows scraping 20 pages of results (1000 articles) at a time.
 - ***Guardian* and *New York Times*:** the query and extraction process relies on the APIs offered by these two publications.
 An access key is required, which can be obtained free of charge from the following links:
     - [*The Guardian*](https://bonobo.capi.gutools.co.uk/register/developer)
     - [*The New York Times*](https://developer.nytimes.com/get-started)